-In 2018, the NRDP in consultation with FWP, updated and revised the 2016 Restoration Plans.
+In 2018, the NRDP in consultation with FWP updated and revised the 2016 Restoration Plans.
 As part of the 2018 Update to the 2016 Restoration Plans, the NRDP solicited from the public, including governmental entities, revisions to the 2016 Restoration Plans and restoration action concepts.
-Revisions to the 2016 Restoration Plans were considered in the Response to Comments dated , 2018.
+Revisions to the 2016 Restoration Plans were considered in the Response to Comments dated September 13, 2018.
 These projects and revisions were summarized in the Draft 2018 Update to the 2016 Restoration Plans.
-The NRDP released the Draft 2018 Update to the 2016 Restoration Plans for a 30-day public comment period and provided opportunities for additional public comment at the Upper Clark Fork River Basin Advisory Council meeting on , 2018, and at the Governor's Trustee Restoration Council meeting on , 2018.
+The NRDP released the Draft 2018 Update to the 2016 Restoration Plans for a 30-day public comment period and provided opportunities for additional public comment at the Upper Clark Fork River Basin Advisory Council meeting on November 14, 2018.
 Based on the public comment received, the NRDP prepared a Final 2018 Update to the 2016 Restoration Plans.
-This Final 2018 Update was recommended by the Upper Clark Fork River Basin Advisory Council meeting at their December , 2018, meeting, and the Governor's Trustee Restoration Council at their December , 2018, meeting.
-The Governor approved this Final 2018 Update on .
+This Final 2018 Update was recommended by the Upper Clark Fork River Basin Advisory Council meeting at their January 16, 2019, meeting, and the Governor's Trustee Restoration Council at their February 6, 2019, meeting.
+The Governor approved this Final 2018 Update in February 2019.